Hamish Herd Sculptures

 About Hamish Herd

-Hamish was born in South Africa but now resides in the UK, where he has a studio that he shares with his wife, who is also an artist.
-At university, he studied Art History for his Bachelor of Arts, before going into teaching art at secondary school level.
-After his time teaching, however, Hamish decided to go into art as a career full time, which he has now been doing for over 25 years.
-Over this time, he has focused not only on sculptures but also painting, sketching and more.
-This exploration of multiple forms speaks not only to his versatility but also to his driving passion for visual arts in general.
+Hamish Herd was born in South Africa but now resides in the UK, where he has a studio that he shares with his wife, who is also an artist.
+At university, Herd studied Art History for his Bachelor of Arts, before going into teaching art at secondary school level.
+After his time teaching, Hamish decided to embark on a career as a full-time artist, which he has now been doing for over 25 years.
+Over this time, Herd has focused not only on sculptures but also painting, sketching and more.
+This exploration of multiple mediums speaks not only to his versatility but also to his driving passion for visual arts in general.

 Highly accomplished artist